mattzeunert/mattzeunert.github.io/_posts/2020-04-01-filling-date-input-with-puppeteer.md

 await page.type("input", "01042020") // 1st of April 2020
 ```

 This will work fine on my laptop with a UK locale.
-But it will break on the CI server in the US, which needs the month before the day: `04 01 2020`.
+But it will break on the CI server in the US, which needs to begin with the month: `04 01 2020`.

 To get the localized format we can use `toLocaleDateString`: